lanl/hypercane/README.md

 # The Future of Hypercane

 We are working on additional sampling algorithms and options for the advanced actions.
 Please feel free to submit issues and pull requests at https://github.com/oduwsdl/hypercane.

+# Copyright

+© 2022.
+Triad National Security, LLC.
+All rights reserved.
+This program was produced under U.S. Government contract 89233218CNA000001 for Los Alamos National Laboratory (LANL), which is operated by Triad National Security, LLC for the U.S.  Department of Energy/National Nuclear Security Administration.
+All rights in the program are reserved by Triad National Security, LLC, and the U.S. Department of Energy/National Nuclear Security Administration.
+The Government is granted for itself and others acting on its behalf a nonexclusive, paid-up, irrevocable worldwide license in this material to reproduce, prepare derivative works, distribute copies to the public, perform publicly and display publicly, and to permit others to do so.